wagtail/wagtail/docs/getting_started/tutorial.md

 There are a couple of problems with our blog index view:

 1)  Blogs generally display content in *reverse* chronological order
-2)  We want to make sure we\'re only displaying *published* content.
+2)  We want to make sure we're only displaying *published* content.

-To accomplish these things, we need to do more than just grab the index page\'s children in the template.
-Instead, we\'ll want to modify the QuerySet in the model definition.
+To accomplish these things, we need to do more than just grab the index page's children in the template.
+Instead, we'll want to modify the QuerySet in the model definition.
 Wagtail makes this possible via the overridable `get_context()` method.
 Modify your `BlogIndexPage` model like this: